neocoaster/react-native-boilerplate/README.md

 2. In XCode select **Product/Destination/Any iOS device**
 3. In XCode select **Product/Archive**
 4. In the window that popped up (or go to **Window/Organizer**) select *Distribute App*
-5. Select *App Store Connect* then *Upload*, then uncheck both checks and press on *Next*
+5. Select *App Store Connect* then *Upload*, then uncheck both checkboxes and press on *Next*
-6. Press on *Automatically Manage Signing* and then Next.
+6. Press on *Automatically Manage Signing* and then Next
 7. In Apple Developer Connect you will notice the build will be uploading.
 When it finishes uploading, you will need to update a questionnaire (saying if it had any changes from the last time you uploaded a build)

 ## Navigation
-There are several examples of different types of navigations in different branches
+There are several examples of different types of navigations in different branches.

 #### Branch master
-Uses a Stack Navigator. [documentation](https://reactnavigation.org/docs/stack-navigator/#props).
-Uses an Auth-first navigation flow.
+Uses a Stack Navigator. [documentation](https://reactnavigation.org/docs/stack-navigator/#props) Uses an Auth-first navigation flow.

 #### Branch master--optional-auth